-Although this is not a camping story, it is an outdoor experience we shall never forget and perhaps a lesson that will save someone’s life.
-I have posted our lessons learned at the end of this story.
+This is a life-changing adventure experience we shall never forget and perhaps can be used as a lesson that will save someone’s life.
+I have posted our lessons learned at the end of our story.

 The power of water

 The deafening roar of the water added to its shocking power to hold me underwater.
 I could see the turbulent water bubbling just above my head and raise my hand out into the life-giving air, yet no matter how hard I fought to swim, I could not push my face past the raging surface to gasp for breath.

 As I was inner tubing with my husband Pres, he had been waiting for me below a section of small waterfalls.
 When I did not float down behind him, he worked to find a way back up the rushing cascade.
 He ditched his inner tube to swim and crawl up the rocky waterfalls where he had seen me disappear.
 When Pres saw only my hand above water waving desperately, my alarmed husband quickened his pace.

 Knowing seconds counted in saving me, Pres jumped into the dark swirling water behind me.
 My hopes for rescue were quickly dashed when Pres disappeared underwater, swallowed by the force of the *water hydraulic we were now both trapped within.

 Earlier that day, Pres and I had been looking forward to this trip to Kernville in the Sierras to celebrate our 39th wedding anniversary.
 We spent a few nights of our honeymoon in this charming Sierra hamlet and have enjoyed visiting there through the years.
 I was excited to try out my new fly fishing rod, a Mother’s Day gift from my children, to fulfill my lifelong dream of hooking a trout.